Kentucky Court Records

 Administrative Office of the Courts,

-1001 Vandalay drive,
+1001 Vandalay Drive,

 Frankfort, KY 40601

 If preferred, request the certificate of eligibility by mail.
-To do this, download and fill out the Expungement Certification Request Form and mail along with it a $40 check or money order made payable to the Kentucky state treasurer to the address below:
+To do this, download and fill out the Expungement Certification Request Form and mail it along with a $40 check or money order made payable to the Kentucky state treasurer to the address below:

 Administrative Office of the Courts

-1001 Vandalay drive
+1001 Vandalay Drive

 Frankfort, KY 40601